project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbportal.md

 2. **API Keys**

-This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.For getting API key you need to send and email to : info@sunbird.org.
+This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.
+- For getting API key you need to send and email to : info@sunbird.org.The complete process of getting an Auth.Token [refer](http://www.sunbird.org/developer-docs/telemetry/authtokengenerator_jslibrary/#how-to-generate-authorization-credentials)to this section.

 ### Setup

 For setting up the application, check out the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"}.

-+***Note***: The sunbird portal stable versions are available in tags for each release and master branch contains the latest stable release.
-Its available [here](https://github.com/project-sunbird/sunbird-portal/) as Tags
++***Note***: The sunbird portal stable versions are available in tags for each release, and the master branch contains latest stable release.
+For latest stable release [refer](https://github.com/project-sunbird/sunbird-portal/){:target="_blank"}

 After checking out the code, execute the following command: